 What is Predictive Performance Models and Why Their Performance Evaluation is Important

 Predictive performance modeling has been in the frontline of the fight against the COVID-19.
 It’s been helping predict the virus prevalence and decide for the measures to respond to it effectively.
 Moreover, predictive analysis in business has become a trusted advisor to many businesses, and for a good reason.
 These models can “predict the future”, and there are many different techniques available, meaning any industry can find one that fits their particular challenges.

-However, the abundance of predictive modeling techniques and software libraries means that there are multiple models that can provide a good solution to a simple problem, and choosing the right one can be challenging.
+However, the abundance of predictive modeling techniques and predictive analytics software means that there are multiple models that can provide a good predictive evaluation to a simple problem, and choosing the right one can be challenging.

-To combat this, one must understand the performance of each of the models by picking metrics that truly measure how well each model achieve the overall business goals of the company.
+To combat this, one must understand the performance of each of the models by picking metrics that truly measure how well each model achieves the overall business goals of the company.

 Predictive Models Performance Evaluation is Important

-Choice of metrics influences how the performance of predictive model is measured and compared.
+Choice of metrics influences how the performance of a performance evaluation model is measured and compared.
 But metrics can also be deceiving.
 If we are not using metrics that correctly measure how accurate the model is predicting our problem, we might be fooled to think that we built a robust model.
 Let’s take a look at an example to understand why that can be a problem and how predictive analytics can cope with it..

 Take, for example, prediction of a rare disease that occurs in 1% of the population.
-If we use a metric that only tells us how good the model is at making the correct prediction, we might end up with a 98% or 99% accuracy because the model will be right in 99% of the times by predicting that the person does not have the disease.
+If we use a metric that only tells us how good the model is at making the correct prediction, we might end up with a 98% or 99% accuracy because the model will be right 99% of the times by predicting that the person does not have the disease.
 That is, however, not the point of the model.

 Instead, we might want to use a metric that evaluates only the true positives and the false negatives, and determines how good the model is at prediction of the case of the disease.